 Life is often filled with stressful periods and challenging times.
-However, one way of relaxing is through mindfulness8.
-This simple, yet effective way of relaxing, enables the mind to be fully aware of what is happening in the present moment.
+However, one way of relaxing is through mindfulness4.
+This simple yet effective way of relaxing enables the mind to be fully aware of what is happening in the present moment.
 It calls on your senses, allowing you to observe what is going on around you.
-While some may think that practising mindfulness is boring, there are many fun mindfulness exercises that can make the entire experience an enjoyable one.
+While some may think that practicing and teaching mindfulness is boring, many fun mindfulness exercises can make the entire experience an enjoyable one.

-While this might seem like a fairly menial thing, often, we allow our minds to take over.
-This can lead to a range of mental health issues such as anxiety, stress and worry.
+While this might seem like a reasonably menial thing, often, we allow our minds to take over.
+This can lead to a range of mental health issues such as anxiety, stress, and worry.
 So, by paying attention to the here and now, mindfulness can bring you back to the present moment.

 Further Reading: What Is Mindfulness?
 How Does Mindfulness Help Us Seize The Day?

-Mindfulness can be practised by everyone.
+Everyone can practice mindfulness.
 From young children through to the elderly3, everyone can experience the benefits of mindfulness.
-So, try these fun mindfulness exercises.

 Mindfulness is not something that you have to practice alone.
-This game is perfect for groups and families.
-It brings together mindfulness listening, communication and it helps people to gain an understanding of what mindfulness is all about6.
+This game is perfect for groups and families to practice mindful listening and communication, and it helps people to gain an understanding of what mindfulness is all about.

-The name of the game is made up of two Dutch words “Vertel eens" which simply means "tell us more”.
+The game's name is made up of two Dutch words, "Vertel eens" which simply means "tell us more."
 Therefore, the basis of the game is to converse and answer questions.
-The game helps players to engage with each other through delving into the questions.
+The game helps players to engage with each other by delving into the questions.
 This eventually leads to them creating a deeper connection with other players.

 Again, mindfulness is not just for adults.
 It is important that we encourage children to try it and become familiar with it.
-This game provides children with the chance to try it through body poses.
-The children are told that they can feel happy, brave and strong when they do the fun poses.
+This game helps teach mindfulness to children by providing the chance to try it through body poses.
+The children are told that they can feel happy, brave, and strong when they do the fun poses.

 You can begin with the Superman pose.
 Where they stand with their feet apart and their fists clenched.
 They then reach for the sky and stretch as much as possible.

 The next pose is the Wonder Woman Pose.
 Ask the children to stand tall with their legs apart and their hands placed on their hips.
-After they have completed the poses, you can then ask them how they feel and how their muscles felt in different poses.
-Their answers will surprise you but of course, this is something that the adults can try too if they wish!
+After completing the poses, you can ask them how they feel and how their muscles feel in different poses.
+Their answers will surprise you, but of course, this is more than something just to teach kids mindfulness; the adults can try too if they wish!

-This is one of those fun mindfulness exercises that people of all ages can do.
-However, adopting a similar approach to that of Yoga, being focused on breathing and stretching can help to create a feeling of calm.
-Children will love getting into strange poses and stretches while the adults can add relaxing music if they wish.
+This is a classic mindfulness exercise people of all ages can do.
+However, adopting a similar approach to that of Yoga, being focused on mindful breathing and stretching can help to create a feeling of calm.
+Children will love getting into strange poses and stretches, while the adults can add relaxing music if they wish.

-This fun mindfulness exercise is all about being aware of how the body feels.
-From muscle relaxation to the feeling of stress release, this is an exercise that can be enjoyed by all.
+Stretching and yoga-based mindfulness activities are all about being aware of how the body feels.
+From muscle relaxation to feeling stress release and each deep breath, this is an exercise that all can enjoy.

-We have so much natural beauty around us that it offers us the chance to embrace mindfulness in a unique way.
-A mindfulness walk provides the ideal opportunity to focus on the surroundings as well as the sounds2.
+We have so much natural beauty around us that it offers us the chance to embrace mindfulness uniquely.
+A mindfulness walk provides the ideal opportunity to focus on the surroundings and sounds1.
 Take a stroll through a quiet woodland area or large fields and allow the mind to focus on the present.
 It gives you the chance to embrace the moment in all its glory.